 I am Deniz Genlik, a J. L. Doob Research Assistant Professor at the University of Illinois at Urbana-Champaign.
 This is a postdoctoral position named after Joseph Leo Doob.
 My postdocoral mentor is Felix Janda.

 My research area is algebraic geometry, and my research interests are accumulated around Gromov-Witten theory.
 Mostly, I have been thinking about Gromov-Witten invariants, mirror symmetry, crepant resolutions, holomorphic anomaly equations, Hilbert schemes of points, and certain tools to study these.
+Recently, I started to be interested in more combinatorial aspects of moduli spaces of stable curves.